ietf-teep/architecture/draft-ietf-teep-architecture.md

   - Trusted Application (TA): An application component that runs in a TEE.

   - Trusted Application (TA) Developer: An entity that wishes to provide functionality on devices that requires the use of one or more Trusted Applications.
+The TA developer signs the TA binary (or more precisely the manifest associated with the TA binary) or uses another entity on his or her behalf to get the TA binary signed.
+(A TA binary may also be encrypted by the developer or by some third party service.)
+For editorial reasons, we assume that the TA developer signs the TA binary ignoring the distinction between the binary and the manifest and by simplifying the case where the TA developer outsources signing and encryption to a third party entity or service.

   - Trusted Application Manager (TAM): An entity that manages Trusted Applications (TAs) running in TEEs of various devices.